clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > - Lines 618-620 -- but then doesn't the manual's described guarantee
 >   contradict what's going on with the Any example in lines 594-599?

-OCaml implementations that validate the physical equality `Any false == Any 0` also validate the structural equality `Any false = Any 0`: structural equality is defined on untyped representations and can relate values of different types.
+OCaml implementations that validate the physical equality `Any false == Any 0` also validate the structural equality `Any false = Any 0`: structural equality in OCaml is implemented on untyped representations, and can relate values of different types.

 > - Fig 4 -- something seems misformatted about these specifications,
 >   are they supposed to be atomic triples? in my PDF viewer they're